Tag Archives: ASOR

 I plan on attending the ASOR Annual Meeting in Atlanta next week (Thursday the 18th – Saturday the 20th).
 Archaeologists and scholars from across the world present their discoveries and research.
 Here are some of the sessions I find most … Continue reading

-Posted in Biblical Archaeology, General Archaeology, travel | Tagged | 2 Comments
+Posted in Biblical Archaeology, General Archaeology, Travel | Tagged | 2 Comments